 Hydrometeor types and respective contents were estimated from SPOL weather radar polarimetric measurements obtained during the LBA/TRMM experiment (Large Scale Biosphere Atmosphere Interaction/Tropical Rainfall Measuring Mission) in Rondonia, Brazil between January and February of 1999 (Silva Dias et al. 2002).
 These estimates serve as reference values.
 The hydrometeor classification was performed with a fuzzy logic method (Rocco 2003).
 Unfortunately, only four overpasses of the TRMM coincided with significant convection within 100 km of the SPOL radar surveillance area during the experiment.
 Vertical profiles of reflectivity for both SPOL and TRMM Ku band Precipitation Radar (PR) measurements are compared.
-As pointed out by Bolen and Chandrasekar (2000) any quantitative cross validation point-to-point between the nonattenuating ground radar (SPOL) and attenuating space borne radar (PR), must ensure that both are well calibrated.
+As pointed out by Bolen and Chandrasekar (2000) any quantitative point-to-point cross validation between the non-attenuated ground radar (SPOL) and attenuated space borne radar (PR), must ensure that both are well calibrated.
 However, even considering that the correlation between the two sets of radars is simple in thesis, it is difficult to accomplish in practice.
-Specially, inaccuracies due differences in sampling strategies and synchronization or variations in the satellite orbital parameters could result in wrongs scattergrams.
+Specially, inaccuracies due to differences in sampling strategies and synchronization or variations in the satellite orbital parameters could result in wrong scatter plots.
 So, an alternative method is to use space average of the reflectivities.
-This methodology mitigate problems related to PR missing echoes, which lost all signal below 14,0 dBz resulting in an underestimation of 3.8% of surface rain, negligible if compared to accuracy of precipitation.
-And, in situations with low or absent attenuation the reflectivities agree within 1dB.
+This methodology mitigates problems related to PR missing echoes, which lost all signal below 14,0 dBz resulting in an underestimation of 3.8% of surface rain, negligible compared to the accuracy of precipitation.
+For low attenuation, the reflectivities agree within 1dB.